You'll Never See These Disney Movie Scenes the Same Way Again

 |Note that the edited frame on the left has a red part of Jessica's dress covering her|

-Now, these may be completely unintentional and innocent.
-However, once you see them, they are impossible to "un-see."
+Now, phallic imagery may be completely unintentional and innocent.
+However, once you see these images, they are impossible to "un-see."

-The first one, Minnie Mouse's body supposedly closely resembling something else, needs no explanation.
+The first one, Minnie Mouse's body supposedly closely resembles something else in a foreign release poster.
+This requires no explanation whatsoever.
 You either see it, or you don't.

-The artist who did the castle later claimed he was working under a tight deadline and simply had no idea what he was doing.
+The artist who did the castle later claimed he was working under a tight deadline and simply had no idea what he was doing, which doesn't really address the issue at all - who knows what power lurks in the subconscious Id.
 In fact, to me, almost all of the palace spires have "that look."
-Some lady in Arizona, though, spotted it right off and called Disney, and the video was pulled from stores temporarily.
+Some lady in Arizona, though, spotted this particular one right off and called Disney, and the video was pulled from stores temporarily.
 The controversy soon, um, blew over, and sales resumed.
 Nobody to our knowledge has complained since.

 This, too, was later edited out.
 Better safe than sorry!